Professor, BIO5 Institute

-Dr. Funk's expertise as a clinical endocrinologist has also allowed her to build additional ongoing collaborations with other CPC members and trainees, including studies evaluating the effects of obesity and insulin resistance on bone development in Hispanic girls (CPC members Jen Bea and Denise Roe) and effects of metformin on breast cancer risk on obese women (committee member for Diana Villa, a mentee of Sherry Chow).
+Dr. Funk's expertise as a clinical endocrinologist has also allowed her to build additional ongoing collaborations with other CPC members and trainees, including studies evaluating the effects of obesity and insulin resistance on bone development in Hispanic girls (CPC members Jen Bea and Denise Roe) and effects of metformin on breast cancer risk on obese women.

-Mentoring of pre-doctoral candidates in Cancer Biology and Nutritional Sciences is a critical element in all of these projects (she is mentoring 6 graduate students at present) and stands as evidence that the complementary and multidisciplinary expertise of CPC members, as well as their extreme collegiality, provides an extremely rich environment for the training of pre and post-doctoral candidates.
+Mentoring of pre-doctoral candidates in Cancer Biology and Nutritional Sciences is a critical element in all of these projects and stands as evidence that the complementary and multidisciplinary expertise of CPC members, as well as their extreme collegiality, provides an extremely rich environment for the training of pre and post-doctoral candidates.

 Medical License, California Medical Board (1989)